ktorio/ktor-documentation/topics/client-bearer-auth.md

 The following settings are specified:

 - The already installed [ContentNegotiation](client-serialization.md) plugin with the `json` serializer is required to deserialize user information received from a resource server in a JSON format.

 - The [Auth](client-auth.md) plugin with the `bearer` provider is configured as follows:
    * The `loadTokens` callback loads tokens from the [storage](#step4).
-   * The `sendWithoutRequest` callback is configured to send credentials without waiting for the `401` (Unauthorized) response only to a host providing access to protected resources.
+   * The `sendWithoutRequest` callback sends the access token without waiting for the `401 Unauthorized` response when accessing Google's protected API.

-This client can be used to make a request to the protected resource:
+With this client, you can now make a request to the protected resource:

 ```kotlin
 ```
-{src="snippets/client-auth-oauth-google/src/main/kotlin/com/example/Application.kt" include-lines="81"}
+{src="snippets/client-auth-oauth-google/src/main/kotlin/com/example/Application.kt" include-lines="81-96"}

 ### (6)  <- Protected resource {id="step6"}

 The resource server returns information about a user in a JSON format.
-We can deserialize the response into the `UserInfo` class instance and show a personal greeting:
+You can deserialize the response into the `UserInfo` class instance and display a personal greeting:

 ```kotlin
 ```